Subscribe to stay updated

 Just like the packaging for Isokon Plus, the boxes created for Most Modest used a similar idea.
 A white imprint “broken” into several walls attracts attention to the logo.
 Forget that your company’s name is not so easy to decipher - it attracts attention and creates an intriguing shape.

-As all of the examples above prove, white-ink imprint on kraft cardboard is quite powerful and inspiring.
+As all of the examples above prove, white-ink imprint on the kraft cardboard boxes is quite powerful and inspiring.
 It can be applied to packaging for a vast range of products - from cosmetics and food to furniture.
 It actually might be something for you too!

 If you are looking for a fresh look in the design of your boxes, a white imprint might be just the solution for you.